ErnestoAPantoja/wordpress-website-aws/README.md

 </p>

 - In order to finish creating the VPC, the four private subnets need to be created.
   - On the left-hand menu, click on Subnets and create the private subnets for the VPC.
 When creating your private subnets, make sure the Dev VPC is selected.
-For the first private subnet, name it Private App Subnet AZ1 and make sure it is in the us-east-1a availability zone.
-Its IPv4 CIDR block should be 10.0.2.0/24.
-For the second private subnet, name it Private App Subnet AZ2 and make sure it is in the us-east-1b availability zone.
-Its IPv4 CIDR block should be 10.0.3.0/24.
-For the third private subnet, name it Private Data Subnet AZ1 and make sure it is in the us-east-1a availability zone.
-Its IPv4 CIDR block should be 10.0.4.0/24.
-For the fourth private subnet, name it Private Data Subnet AZ2 and make sure it is in the us-east-1b availability zone.
-Its IPv4 CIDR block should be 10.0.5.0/24.
+For the first private subnet, name it <b>Private App Subnet AZ1</b> and make sure it is in the <b>us-east-1a</b> availability zone.
+Its IPv4 CIDR block should be <b>10.0.2.0/24</b>.
+For the second private subnet, name it <b>Private App Subnet AZ2</b> and make sure it is in the <b>us-east-1b</b> availability zone.
+Its IPv4 CIDR block should be <b>10.0.3.0/24</b>.
+For the third private subnet, name it <b>Private Data Subnet AZ1</b> and make sure it is in the <b>us-east-1a</b> availability zone.
+Its IPv4 CIDR block should be <b>10.0.4.0/24</b>.
+For the fourth private subnet, name it <b>Private Data Subnet AZ2</b> and make sure it is in the <b>us-east-1b</b> availability zone.
+Its IPv4 CIDR block should be <b>10.0.5.0/24</b>.

 <p align="center">
 <img src="https://i.imgur.com/t5sHdIT.png" height="80%" width="80%" alt="Step 1-15"/>